-Let us follow Zierler and Schlessinger [52] and Kochen and Specker [26] and weaken (iii) by requiring that the ortholattice operations need only to be preserved among orthogonal propositions.
-As shown by Kochen and Specker [26], this is equivalent to the requirement of separability by the set of valuations or two-valued probability measures or truth assignments on L. As a matter of fact, Kochen and Specker [26] proved nonseparability, but also much more-the nonexistence of valuations on Hilbert lattices associated with Hilbert spaces of dimension at least three.
-For related arguments and conjectures, based upon a theorem by Gleason [11], see Zierler and Schlessinger [52] and John Bell [2].
+Let us follow Zierler and Schlessinger(52) and Kochen and Specker(26) and weaken (iii) by requiring that the ortholattice operations need only be preserved among orthogonal propositions.
+As shown by Kochen and Specker,(26) this is equivalent to the requirement of separability by the set of valuations or two-valued probability measures or truth assignments on L. As a matter of fact, Kochen and Specker(26) proved nonseparability, but also much more-the nonexistence of valuations on Hilbert lattices associated with Hilbert spaces of dimension at least three.
+For related arguments and conjectures, based upon a theorem by Gleason,(11) see Refs.
+2 and 52.

-Rather than rephrasing the Kochen and Specker argument [26] concerning nonexistence of valuations in three-dimensional Hilbert logics in its original form or in terms of fewer subspaces (cf. Peres [35], Mermin [32]), or of Greechie diagrams, which represent orthogonality very nicely (cf. Svozil and Tkadlec [48], Svozil [46]), we shall give two geometric arguments which are derived from proof methods for Gleason's theorem (see Piron [36], Cooke, Keane, and Moran [7], and Kalmbach [24]).
+Rather than rephrasing the Kochen and Specker argument(26) concerning the nonexistence of valuations in three-dimensional Hilbert logics in its original form or in terms of fewer subspaces (cf. Refs.
+32 and 35), or of Greechie diagrams, which represent orthogonality very nicely (cf. Refs.
+46 and 48), we give two geometric arguments which are derived from proof methods for Gleason's theorem (see Refs.
+7, 24 and 36).

 Let L be the lattice of closed linear subspaces of the three-dimensional real Hilbert space \mathbb{R}^3 .
-A two-valued probability measure or valuation on L is a map $v : L \to \{0, 1\}$ which maps the zerodimensional subspace containing only the origin (0,0,0) to 0, the full space \mathbb{R}^3 to 1, and which is additive on orthogonal subspaces.
-This means that for two orthogonal subspaces $s_1, s_2 \in L$ the sum of the values $v(s_1)$ and $v(s_2)$ is equal to the value of the linear span of s_1 and s_2 .
+A two-valued probability measure or valuation on L is a map $v: L \to \{0, 1\}$ which maps the zero-dimensional subspace containing only the origin (0, 0, 0) to 0, the full space \mathbb{R}^3 to 1, and which is additive on orthogonal subspaces.
+This means that for two orthogonal subspaces $s_1, s_2 \in L$, the sum of the values $v(s_1)$ and $v(s_2)$ is equal to the value of the linear span of s_1 and s_2 .
 Hence, if $s_1, s_2, s_3 \in L$ are a tripod of pairwise orthogonal one-dimensional subspaces, then

-$$v(s_1) + v(s_2) + v(s_3) = v(\mathbb{R}^3) = 1.$$
+$$v(s_1) + v(s_2) + v(s_3) = v(\mathbb{R}^3) = 1$$

 The valuation v must map one of these subspaces to 1 and the other two to 0.
-We will show that there is no such map.
+We show that there is no such map.
 In fact, we show that there is no map v which is defined on all one-dimensional subspaces of \mathbb{R}^3 and maps exactly one subspace out of each tripod of pairwise orthogonal one-dimensional subspaces to 1 and the other two to 0.

-In the following two geometric proofs we often identify a given one-dimensional subspace of \mathbb{R}^3 with one of its two intersection points with the unit sphere
+In the following two geometric proofs we often identify a given onedimensional subspace of \mathbb{R}^3 with one of its two intersection points with the unit sphere

-In the statements "a point (on the unit sphere) has value 0 (or value 1)" or that "two points (on the unit sphere) are orthogonal" we always mean the corresponding one-dimensional subspaces.
+In the statements "A point (on the unit sphere) has value 0 (or value 1)" and "Two points (on the unit sphere) are orthogonal," we always mean the corresponding one-dimensional subspaces.
 Note also that the intersection of a two-dimensional subspace with the unit sphere is a great circle.

 To start the first proof, let us assume that a function v satisfying the above condition exists.
 Let us consider an arbitrary tripod of orthogonal points and let us fix the point with value 1.
-By a rotation we can assume that it is the north pole with the coordinates (0,0,1).
-Then, by the condition above, all points on the equator $\{(x,y,z) \in S^2 \mid z=0\}$ must have value 0 since they are orthogonal to the north pole.
+By a rotation we can assume that it is the north pole with the coordinates (0, 0, 1).
+Then, by the condition above, all points on the equator $\{(x, y, z) \in S^2 | z = 0\}$ must have value 0 since they are orthogonal to the north pole.